There is a sufficiency in the world for man's need but not for man's greed.

 Certain Environmental Problems of China

-After being touted as the most populous country of the world, China, it seems, is headed towards bagging the Most Polluted Country of the World title.
-No offense meant, but the way the nitrogen dioxide levels are increasing in the air (thanks to a virulent propagation of power plants, heavy industries, and vehicular traffic), it wouldn't come across as a shock if more people in this country succumb to breathing air, than smoking cigarettes.
-Air pollution is perhaps the chief environmental problem that this country is facing today.
+No offense, but the way nitrogen dioxide levels are increasing in the air (due to a virulent propagation of power plants, heavy industries, vehicles), it wouldn't be a shock if more people here succumb to breathing air, than smoking cigarettes.
+Air pollution is perhaps the chief problem in China today.

 All things in nature are interlinked with each other.
 When one aspect or natural resource gets affected, the vibrations are felt by everything else.
 Drying up of ground water and desertification are the diseases that are symptomized by water stress and supply shortage.